daormar/thot/README.md

     Or [download it in a zip file] [7]

- 2. "`cd`" to the directory containing the package's source code and type "`./reconf`"
+ 2. `cd` to the directory containing the package's source code and type `./reconf`

- 3. Type "`./configure`" to configure the package
+ 3. Type `./configure` to configure the package

- 4. Type "`make`" to compile the package
+ 4. Type `make` to compile the package

- 5. Type "`make install`" to install the programs and any data files and documentation
+ 5. Type `make install` to install the programs and any data files and documentation

- 6. You can remove the program binaries and object files from the source code directory by typing "`make clean`"
+ 6. You can remove the program binaries and object files from the source code directory by typing `make clean`

 By default the files are installed under the /usr/local/ directory (or similar, depending of the OS you use); however, since Step 5 requires